 The cost of a Christian addiction treatment program can be extremely affordable or cost tens of thousands of dollars.
 For the most part, the cost of a program depends on the features offered by the Christian rehab, which might include close proximity to desirable locales like the beach or having luxury services for patients.
 However, there are Christian rehabs available to fit just about any budget.

 Going to rehab isn’t like going to prison.
 You’ll not be forced to part with your family until you’ve completed treatment.
 The number of times you’ll see your loved ones mostly depends on whether you choose to attend a rehab that’s close to home—meaning that can easily travel to and from your rehab—or one that’s too far away for them to visit.
 And while they likely won’t be able to simply drop by whenever they want, there’s always ample time allotted to patients for visitation with loved ones.

 Recovery isn’t like most other tasks for which the harder you work, the quicker you can get finished.
 It’s always a good idea to give your recovery 110 percent, but that won’t allow you to, for example, complete a 90-day program in half the time.
 If you enroll in a 90-day program, you’ll finish that program in 90 days no matter how hard you work.
 But again, it’s always a good idea to try your best as it’ll mean having a better chance of achieving indefinite sobriety.

-Addiction is a very serious disease that has destroyed countless lives and claimed many, many more.
+Addiction is a very serious disease that has destroyed countless lives and claimed many more.
 Fortunately, there are a number of programs and other recovery resources available that afford anyone who has become addicted with the means of regaining their health and happiness.
-Living in a state of active addiction causes you to drift further and further away from your loved ones and puts your relationship with God in jeopardy, but God will never give up on your.
+Living in a state of active addiction causes you to drift further and further away from your loved ones and puts your relationship with God in jeopardy, but God will never give up on you.
 And neither will we.